 Accounting standards that encourage high quality financial reports, that are meaningful and well-accepted by users and recognised internationally are crucial to the achievement of the XRB’s outcome goal.

-NZASB has delegated authority from the XRB Board to develop and issue accounting standards.
+The NZASB has delegated authority from the XRB Board to develop and issue New Zealand's accounting standards.

-NZASB considers all accounting standards and how they are being applied, and issues guidance on these standards if necessary.
+The Board considers all accounting standards across business, government and not-for-profit sectors, how they are applied and issues guidance on them, where necessary, to achieve it strategic objectives.

 NZASB is a committee of the XRB Board established under Schedule 5 of the Crown Entities Act.